A Great Family Day Out in the Lake District

 Which prickly character do you think is hiding behind the little door?

 The attraction brings to life all 23 Beatrix Potter Peter Rabbit stories.
 It features interactive characters and activities, all at toddler eye-level to usher kids, from babies to children, along.

 The magical stories are brought to life in the adjoining award-winning Peter Rabbit™ Garden, which won a Gold medal at the RHS Chelsea Flower Show 2014.

 So you don’t miss anything we’d recommend leaving buggies behind during the busy Summer season.
 Use baby carriers if you can, leaving toddlers free to join in.

 The attraction is superbly executed, and will be fun for all ages.

 Whether you’re Peter Rabbit fans or have not yet read the children’s stories, this magical attraction will likely get you and your kids hooked on the vivid imagination of Miss Potter!

-The theme park is big enough to keep little people entertained for a couple of hours by which time your little darlings – and grown-ups for that matter – will likely be ready for a pit stop!
+The theme park is big enough to keep little people entertained for a couple of hours.
+By which time your little darlings – and grown-ups for that matter – will be ready for a pit stop!

 A family ticket (2 adults and 2 children) is £18.50 and we’d recommend arriving early (opens 10am) to make the award-winning family friendly café before they get too busy, especially at weekends.